General Terms and Conditions - Service Provision

 2Validity of Offers and Commitment

-Any client wishing to engage our services is requested to return the dated and signed document with the mention “agreed and accepted,” along with the initialed general conditions, to the following email address: contact@yourtech.be.
+Any client wishing to engage our services is requested to return the dated and signed document with the mention «agreed and accepted», along with the initialed general terms and conditions, to the following email address: contact@yourtech.be.
 Without receipt of a validly signed quote, YourTech is entitled to suspend the start of its services.
-Once the quote’s validity period has passed, the offer is deemed void.
+Once the quote's validity period has passed, the offer is deemed void.

-The signing of a contract or any equivalent contractual document, or acceptance in any form (email, verbal commitment, etc.) of a quote, constitutes a firm and final commitment from our clients.
+The signing of a contract or any equivalent contractual document, or acceptance in any form whatsoever, including by email, written agreement, payment of a deposit, or a request to start the services, constitutes a firm and final commitment by the client.

-The services provided comprise solely those specified in the supporting quote document or in any subsequent contract, as well as any modifications and addenda expressly agreed upon in writing at a later date between the parties.
-Modifications made by the client to our quote are valid only if we have accepted and confirmed them in writing.
+The services provided comprise solely those described in the supporting offer document or any subsequent contract, as well as any modifications and addenda expressly agreed upon in writing between the parties at a later date.
+Modifications made by the client to our offer are valid only if we have accepted and confirmed them in writing.

-Furthermore, the client is informed that the performance of the agreed services may be subject to the prior payment of a deposit, as noted on the quote’s supporting document.
-The deposit is usually set at a minimum of 30% of the total amount of the services, but may be up to 40% if the services involve a specific order or a significant amount.
-In this case, if this deposit is not paid, YourTech reserves the right to suspend the execution of its services until the deposit is paid in full.
-The deposit always remains the property of the service provider, without prejudice to any claim for compensation for the total damage suffered in the event of cancellation.
+The client is also informed that the performance of the agreed services may be subject to the prior payment of a deposit, as indicated on the supporting offer document.
+The deposit is in principle set at a minimum of 30% of the total amount of the services, but may rise to 40% where the services involve a specific order or a significant amount.
+In such cases and if this deposit is not paid, YourTech reserves the right to suspend the performance of its services until the full payment of the agreed deposit.
+In the event of cancellation by the client after acceptance of the offer, amounts already paid remain acquired by YourTech to the extent of services already performed, time reserved, costs incurred, and the actual damage suffered, without prejudice to YourTech's right to claim additional compensation where justified.

 3Right of Withdrawal